Pioneering the way with the most advanced ideas to solve the most complex problems.

 Can you outline the responsibilities of your role?

-Pre contract, I’m responsible for establishing the clients cost plan, managing and reporting on any movements, risks and opportunities.
-Key to this process is understanding the clients’ aspirations, project design constraints, construction methodologies and the supply chain.
-Through procurement I advise on tendering and procurement strategies to agree a route to contract that aligns with the clients’ key drivers and contractor appetite.
-Post contract, I oversee monthly valuations and cost reports, ensuring clients are aware of the financial status of the project and aware of any potential risks or key decisions required.
-As with pre-contract stages, engagement with all project stakeholders, including the contractor, is key in ensuring advice is timely and fully informed throughout the contract.
+Pre contract, I’m responsible for overseeing the formation of the clients cost plan, as well as management and reporting of any movements, risks and opportunities.
+Through procurement, I advise on tendering and procurement strategies that align with the clients’ key drivers, market sentiment, and contractor appetite.
+Post contract, I oversee monthly valuations, EA reports and Cost reports, ensuring clients are up aware of the financial status of the project and briefed on any potential risks or key decisions required.

 Describe your experiences and growth at Circle?